CuriosityAHumanSuperpower/network-backup-automation/README.md

 3. **General Settings**:
    - In the `General` tab:
-     - Enter a name for the task, e.g., `pCloud Backup`.
+     - Enter a name for the task, e.g., `Network Backup`.
      - Select `Run only when user is logged on`.
      - Check `Run with highest privileges`.